 SO, how do you knit in the round?
 When I knit socks (several years ago) I used the method of knitting two socks at a time on two circular needles.
 For hats, I’ve always switched to double pointed needles for the crown decreases but I’ve been wanting to learn another method.
 I though I’d just relearn the two needle method but it wasn’t clicking with my brain when I read a pattern a few months ago so today I decided I’d learn Magic Loop.

-I read a couple descriptions, watched a video, and still didn’t think I was getting it right so I did another search and a BluePrint class came up on Google (Craftsy is BluePrint now if you didn’t know).
-Since I have an annual membership so I can watch any of the classes — I went to the website, and pulled up just the part of the class that told me how to knit a hat using magic loop.
+I read a couple descriptions, watched a video, and still didn’t think I was getting it right so I did another search and a BluPrint class came up on Google (Craftsy is BluPrint now if you didn’t know).
+I have an annual membership so I can watch any of the classes — I went to the website, and pulled up just the part of the class that told me how to knit a hat using magic loop.
 One good thing about the annual membership is that I don’t feel like I have to watch the whole class to get my money’s worth and can just watch the section I need.

 In addition to the video showing me HOW to knit the hat, I get the pattern in the course materials also.
 This particular pattern also has some color work which I’ve never tried before and I almost just made the hat without it but then felt that I might as well learn that today too!